 At its heart, Santa Cruz is a surf town — in fact, it’s where the sport was originally introduced to California.
 In the center of town, Pacific Avenue offers a variety of shops with a neighborhood twist, including Santa Cruz local Jack O’Neill’s namesake store, the independent Bookshop Santa Cruz, and various locally sourced vegan cafés.
 Santa Cruz Beach Boardwalk also offers yesteryear-style attractions, such as classic roller coasters, arcade games, corn dogs, and a historic carousel.
 Or, if you’re looking for vintage shops and organic restaurants, head to the downtown area.

-Wrap up your trip in one of the world’s great cities.
+Wrap up your Highway 1 road trip in one of the world’s most iconic cities.
 Park your car and explore San Francisco by foot, bike, or public transportation.
 Walk or cycle across the Golden Gate Bridge, wander through the Presidio, and head to Golden Gate Park to take in the towering redwoods, visit the Conservatory of Flowers, or row across Stow Lake.
 Explore the Embarcadero and Fisherman’s Wharf, where you can try your luck at the creepy yet iconic arm-wrestling game from “The Princess Diaries.”
 Hop on a cable car, indulge at Tartine Bakery, stroll through the boutique of Maiden Lane, wander Hayes Valley, catch a show in the theatre district, or venture to North Beach for Beach Blanket Babylon, an irreverent San Francisco institution.
 For nightlife and dining, head to the Mission district, and enjoy all that San Francisco has to offer.